This one is for all you brand new or soon-to-be agents out there.

 Well, unfortunately, the median GROSS revenue (that means not including expenses) for a real estate agent for the first two years, according to the NAR, is less than $10,000 per year.

-And, it doesn’t get much better as time goes one.
-The median income for a real estate agent who has a 15 or more years of experience is less than $100,000.
+And, it doesn’t get much better as time goes on.
+The median income for a real estate agent who has 15 or more years of experience is less than $100,000.
 When you look at all real estate agents, no matter how long they’ve been in business, the median income is just shy of $50k per year, according to the National Association of Realtors.

 I don’t know about you, but when I decided to become a real estate agent, I didn’t quit my lucrative PR job to make less than $10k, per year, but that’s exactly what happened to me my first two years.